BroadbandForum/usp/docs/specification/index.md

 For example, it may not be necessary to use MTP layer security when within an end-user’s local area network (LAN).
 It is necessary to secure transport to and from the Internet, however.
 If the device implementer can reasonably expect Messages to be transported across the Internet when the device is deployed, then the implementer needs to ensure the device supports encryption of all MTP protocols.

-MTPs that operate over UDP will be expected to implement, at least, DTLS 1.2 as defined in [@RFC6347].

 MTPs that operate over TCP will be expected to implement, at least, TLS 1.2 as defined in [@RFC5246].

 Specific requirements for implementing these are provided in the individual MTP sections.

-**[R-MTP.1]{}** – When TLS or DTLS is used to secure an MTP, an Agent MUST require the MTP peer to provide an X.509 certificate.
+**[R-MTP.1]{}** – When TLS is used to secure an MTP, an Agent MUST require the MTP peer to provide an X.509 certificate.

-**[R-MTP.2]{}** - An Agent capable of obtaining absolute time SHOULD wait until it has accurate absolute time before establishing TLS or DTLS encryption to secure MTP communication.
-If an Agent for any reason is unable to obtain absolute time, it can establish TLS or DTLS without waiting for accurate absolute time.
-If an Agent chooses to establish TLS or DTLS before it has accurate absolute time (or if it does not support absolute time), it MUST ignore those components of the received X.509 certificate that involve absolute time, e.g. not-valid-before and not-valid-after certificate restrictions.
+**[R-MTP.2]{}** - An Agent capable of obtaining absolute time SHOULD wait until it has accurate absolute time before establishing TLS encryption to secure MTP communication.
+If an Agent for any reason is unable to obtain absolute time, it can establish TLS without waiting for accurate absolute time.
+If an Agent chooses to establish TLS before it has accurate absolute time (or if it does not support absolute time), it MUST ignore those components of the received X.509 certificate that involve absolute time, e.g. not-valid-before and not-valid-after certificate restrictions.

 **[R-MTP.3]{}** - An Agent that has obtained an accurate absolute time MUST validate those components of the received X.509 certificate that involve absolute time.

-**[R-MTP.4]{}** - When an Agent receives an X.509 certificate while establishing TLS or DTLS encryption of the MTP, the Agent MUST execute logic that achieves the same results as in the mandatory decision flow elements (identified with "MUST") from @fig:receiving-a-x509-certificate.
+**[R-MTP.4]{}** - When an Agent receives an X.509 certificate while establishing TLS encryption of the MTP, the Agent MUST execute logic that achieves the same results as in the mandatory decision flow elements (identified with "MUST") from @fig:receiving-a-x509-certificate.

-**[R-MTP.4a]{}** - When an Agent receives an X.509 certificate while establishing TLS or DTLS encryption of the MTP, the Agent SHOULD execute logic that achieves the same results as in the optional decision flow elements (identified with "OPT") from @fig:receiving-a-x509-certificate.
+**[R-MTP.4a]{}** - When an Agent receives an X.509 certificate while establishing TLS encryption of the MTP, the Agent SHOULD execute logic that achieves the same results as in the optional decision flow elements (identified with "OPT") from @fig:receiving-a-x509-certificate.

 ![Receiving a X.509 Certificate](mtp/validate-cert.png){#fig:receiving-a-x509-certificate}